 Traffic signal boxes are the metal boxes at traffic light intersections that house traffic light electronics.
-There are 1000 Council controlled boxes in Brisbane.
+Over 1200 boxes have been painted through the Artforce program.
 Old boxes are often re-painted when they become weathered and new intersections are popping up all the time.
-Each year a set number of boxes are allocated for repainting to ensure the Artforce gallery is always fresh and up to date.
+Periodically, a set number of boxes are allocated for repainting to ensure the Artforce gallery is always fresh and up to date.

 Artforce provides residents of all ages and artistic backgrounds an opportunity to design and paint an artwork on a traffic signal box.
 You can help decorate Brisbane's busy streets and be part of Brisbane's "drive-through gallery".

 Anyone can apply to paint a traffic signal box.
 Families, professional or first time artists, school students, kids and elders can get involved in Artforce.